There’s a lot of cool minimalist and “OSR-Adjacent” D&D clones out there. Black Hack, Into the Odd, and Knave are a few of the titles many talk about.

 Characters level at the same rates, and the game is presented on a B/X-style scale of 1-14.
 At level 6 you acquire a third talent for your class (Fighters get a better crit range, MUs get a familiar, and Rogues can use magic scrolls.)
 At 10th level, you get a new background, but this one is tied to a title of importance — Baron of a Region, Leader of the Thieves Guild, Archmage of the Tower, etc.

-The XP system itself is simple, and I’ve used a similar one in other games: Every session the GM awards 1-3 XP.
+The XP system itself is swift: Every session the GM awards 1-3 XP.
 At 10 XP, you level.
 It’s easy, it allows the GM to set the pace or the rewards, it’s not dependent on slaying monsters or acquiring treasure, and it’s a bit more detailed than leveling up after every adventure or milestone arbitrated by the GM.

-At first, I really wanted to hack this game and add to it.
-But as time goes on, I realize just how elegant and thought out the rules are.
+As time goes on, I realize just how elegant and thought out the rules are.
 It’s a very nice middle ground of old-school and modern gaming ideas.
-Where I was initially concerned that it was too simple, and that characters would play too similarly, I realize there’s plenty of wiggle room for players and DMs to tinker without having to really add or change anything major.
+Where I was initially concerned that it was too simple, and that characters would play too similarly, I realize there’s plenty of wiggle room for players and DMs to tinker without having to really add new rules.

 The free-form casting may be tricky for some players or GMs but I find it pretty liberating, especially since it’ll still play nice with most OSR content.
 I’ve actually printed Maze Rats spell generation tables, as well as Knave’s 100 Level-less spells to keep for inspiration and ideas (and also to randomly produces scrolls for players to find.)